top of page

 Investment Strategy:

 • We remain over weighted in terms of U.S. stocks and under weighted fixed income.
-However, we have begun to increase allocations to bonds as interest rates went up.

 Roy Blumberg,